 Paternity/partner leave is an entitlement to time off that may be taken by the pregnant person's partner, regardless of gender, following the birth or adoption of their child.
-Paternity leave is intended to support parents in the early stages of a child's life/adoption and is described in detail on the central HR paternity leave webpage.
+Paternity leave is intended to support parents in the early stages of a child's life/adoption (https://hr.admin.ox.ac.uk/paternity-leave).